You Need an A/B Testing Learning Repository to Run Experience-Informed Experiments (Experts Say)

 Not only are you exercising team members’ judgment on how prior tests predict the outcome of future tests, but you’re also getting a vested interest in experimentation.

-This is an experience Laura Borghesi of MongoDB.com shared in this video.
+This is an experience Laura Borghesi, VP of Revenue Marketing at Wellhub, shared in this video.

 The next question is: What do you need to build a repository?